AdaptiveKineticMonteCarlo

 Default: None.

 • htst_parameters (HTSTParameters) – The parameters used when calculating the reaction rate based on harmonic transition-state-theory (HTST).
-By default the prefactors will be approximated by only including atoms that move more than 0.05 Angstrom and the force constants will be calculated using a central finite difference scheme.
+By default, the prefactors will be approximated by only including atoms that move more than 0.05 Angstrom and the force constants will be calculated using a central finite difference scheme.
 A fixed prefactor can instead be assumed for all reactions: HTSTParameters(assumed_prefactor=1e12/Second)

 Default: None.